10 Baltimore Traditions Worth Celebrating

 Baltimore is a haven for artists and hardworking entrepreneurs.
 This enterprising spirit courses through every aspect of the city, giving rise to small business ownership, neighborhood activism, volunteer work and other do-it-yourself projects.
 Join in on the DIY spirit with our picks for hands-on workshops to take a handmade memento home.

 You don’t need to know anyone in Baltimore to quickly feel at home.
-That’s because eye contact, holding doors and saying hello to passersby is part of the culture and also part of the charm.
+That’s because eye contact, holding doors and saying hello to passersby is part of the culture and also part of the charm—it’s no wonder our nickname is Charm City!
+A name given to us in the mid-1970s that we’ve been proud to uphold ever since.

 This savory dish is a local delicacy made from a mixture of potatoes, eggs, onions, saltine crackers and cod fish, rolled in a batter and then deep fried.
 Look for them on the menus at local delis and seafood markets—check out the best spots for the freshest seafood.